< Back

 Madonna and Child (no. 35).
 Wood, 68 in dia.

-This tondo, acquired by the Pinacoteca only in 1988, is now considered one of Beccafumi’s earliest works (about 1514).
+This tondo was acquired by the Pinacoteca in 1988 as an early work of Beccafumi (about 1514).
 Once in England (the collection of Edward Cheney at Badger Hall), it was acquired by Samuel H. Kress in 1936 (through Contini Bonacossi), and hung for a time in the cathedral at Washington.
 Formerly ascribed to Girolamo del Pacchia, it was attributed to Beccafumi in 1982 (by Fiorella Sricchia Santoro).

 Madonna and Child (no. 350).
 Wood, 61 x 45.